 DfE Group capital grants relate to funding received from these sources to purchase fixed assets.
-The closing balance relates to the net book value of the assets concerned plus unspent funds of £977,371.
+The closing balance relates to the net book value of the assets concerned plus unspent funds of £183,983.

 Other government grants relate to Big Lottery Grants and Local Authority money received for fixtures and fittings, IT equipment and an outdoor gym and the set up of new DSP units.
-The transfer relates to the movement of expenditure.
 The closing balance relates to the net book value of the assets concerned.